 Honorable Mention – Bulls vs. Celtics First Round Playoff Series, Twins vs. Tigers 163rd Game, and The World Series – New York Yankees vs. Philadelphia Phillies.

 Coach of the Year: Joe Girardi

-In the world of sports, there is no position like manager of the New York Yankees.
+In the world of sports, there is no position like the manager of the New York Yankees.
 No matter what some media outlets like to say, it is unmatched, period.
 Not Head Coach of the Dallas Cowboys, Los Angeles Lakers, Notre Dame Fighting Irish, or even Manchester United.
 In New York, you are expected to win.
 No ifs, ands, or buts.
 And that's what Joe Girardi did in 2009.
 Coming off of the Torre years, Girardi gave the green light on many changes which came with heavy scrutiny.
-From taking days off in Spring Training to work on team development, to allowing Nick Swisher to blast music in the club house, to going with a three man rotation throughout the playoffs, Girardi was scrutinized every way possible, but he held his own.
+From taking days off in Spring Training to work on team development, to allowing Nick Swisher to blast music in the clubhouse, to go with a three-man rotation throughout the playoffs, Girardi was scrutinized in every way possible, but he held his own.
 He believed in his ways and won the whole thing.
-To be expected to win, criticized everyday, and still get it done, that’s enough to win the Coach of he Year here at the DP.
+To be expected to win and criticized every day, and still get it done, that’s enough to win the Coach of the Year here at the DP.

 Team of the Year: New York Yankees

 Well everything that is said about Joe Girardi, is ditto for the Yankees here.
 Best Team in baseball during the season, and finishes by winning its unprecedented twenty-seventh world championship.

 Honorable Mention – Los Angeles Lakers and North Carolina Tar Heels.